-Many miners will have some exposure to silver, but in this article we will focus on companies that are essentially silver pure-plays, or in other words the vast majority of revenue comes from silver production.
+Many miners will have some exposure to silver.
+Still, in this article, we will focus on companies that are essentially silver pure-plays, or in other words the vast majority of revenue comes from silver production and silver-producing mines.

 Without further ado, let's get into the top Canadian silver stocks today.

-First Majestic Silver (TSE:FR)
+- First Majestic Silver (TSE:FR)

 The company has over 380,000 hectares of mining claims and aims to one day be one of the largest silver producers on the planet.